Recommended Custom Gaming Builds

 Let's take a look at the key components in the extreme build.
 First of all there is the powerhouse mobo/CPU pair of the ASUS Sabertooth X79 and the Intel i7-4930K.
 You won't get a better platform for high end gaming than this.
 The i7-4930K is an amazing processor and could even be considered overkill for gaming, but hey this is the extreme build after all and so you want the very best of the best.
 As for the motherboard it will do anything you please and is built very sturdily.

-The case chosen is the Cooler Master HAF 932 Full Tower Case and it's everything you could ever want in a full tower case and many in the industry would agree that it's one of the best high end cases going around.
+The case chosen is the Cooler Master HAF X Full Tower Case and it's everything you could ever want in a full tower case and many in the industry would agree that it's one of the best high end cases going around.
 There are many reasons to choose this case including efficient built-in cooling, good cable management, a quality and sturdy design throughout, and a huge amount of room to work with.
+On top of that it looks totally awesome!

-The power supply included for the extreme gaming build is the Corsair Professional Series Modular Power Supply 1050 Watts.
+The power supply included for the extreme gaming build is the Corsair RM Series 1000 Watt Gold-Certified.
 This unit is an official gold standard PSU and it runs quiet too.
-1050 watts is plenty of power for this build even if you added a few upgrades in the future.
+1000 watts is plenty of power for this build even with the beast of a video card which requires the most power of all your components.
+1000 watts will go a long way and is a huge amount of power, even if you added power-hungry upgrades in the future such as an extra video card or two running in SLI mode.

-Also included in the extreme build is a super fast 250 GB solid state drive where you can store your operating system, a massive high-end 2TB hard drive to store all your games and files, a blu-ray burner/player, and a high-end ASUS sound card for the very best quality surround sound that will work wonders hooked up to a good set of speakers or headphones.
+Also included in the extreme build is a fast 240 GB solid state drive where you can store your operating system and lots of programs/games, a massive high-end 2TB hard drive to store all your other data, a blu-ray burner/player, and a high-end ASUS sound card for the very best quality surround sound that will work wonders hooked up to a good set of speakers or headphones.
 If you don't require the absolute cream of the crop sound card on the market, opting for a cheaper sound card (or even no sound card at all as the motherboard has decent built-in sound capability) will save you some money on this build.

 The experience of playing a great game on this sort of machine will blow you away, especially if you have a nice fast-response monitor to play with.
 In an ideal world this is how developers want their games to be enjoyed!
 As we said before the extreme build isn't for everyone but those lucky few who are able to fork out so much money on a gaming rig will have the very best platform for high end gaming for years to come.
 Long live PC gaming!